eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

 -   Transform page: When switching between tabs, e.g. from mapping editor to evaluation tab, the currently active rule stays active.
 -   JSON `#text` path now returns the formatted JSON as documented.

-v23.2 of eccenca DataIntegration ships the following fixes:
+v23.2 of DataIntegration ships the following fixes:

 -   Project variables widget showing the variables of the wrong project.
 -   Python package uninstall is not able to remove crucial packages anymore.